HIP 57050: Planetary system

 According to its discoverers, HIP 57050 b provides support for the proposition that planet-bearing M-class stars tend to be metal-rich, a correlation already observed in F, G and K-class stars.

 At the expected planetary effective temperature, the atmosphere may contain water clouds, potentially detectable by the Hubble Space Telescope if it could capture a planetary transit.

-The planet's discoverers speculated about the possibility of a habitable moon:
+The planet's discoverers speculated about the possibility of a habitable exomoon:

-"By analogy with our own solar system, whose gas giants all have dozens of moons, one might expect HIP 57050 b to also harbor such moons.
-In our solar system, ~0.02% of the masses of the gas giants are assigned to their satellites.
-This would translate to a satellite with ~2% of Earth's mass (similar to Titan) orbiting HIP 57050 b.
-While it is not out of the question that HIP 57050 b could harbor a moon, and that moon would thus be in the liquid water HZ of the parent star, an object with only 1/5th of the mass of Mars in the liquid water HZ is probably not a particularly good prospect for habitability from various standpoints.
-In any case, direct detection of such a moon would be extremely challenging."

 Paul Gilster of the Tau Zero Foundation has commented:

-"Based on our knowledge of the gas giants in our own Solar System, it's a natural supposition that this is a world with moons, and if so, their location in the habitable zone draws inevitable comparisons with fictional worlds like Pandora."

 Gilster suggested that an Earth-sized moon could exist around the planet if it were captured after forming independently.

-A second planet was suspected based on additional radial velocity measurements made at W. M. Keck Observatory, this was confirmed by measurements taken at Calar Alto Observatory.
+A second planet was suspected based on additional radial velocity measurements made at W. M. Keck Observatory, and this was confirmed by measurements taken at Calar Alto Observatory in 2017.